AghilesAzzoug/Artificial-Immune-System/README.md

     * ARB generation
     * Competition for resources
     * (Potential) Candidate memory introduction to the set of Cells
-    * K-Nearest Neighbor approach for classification
+    * K-Nearest Neighbors approach for classification

 # Algorithm parameters
     * Hyper Clonal Rate : Define the number of clones an ARB is allowed to produce